ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 #### Rotary/Horizontal/Vertical Slider

 Values can be adjusted by dragging/clicking with the mouse or scrolling the mouse wheel.
+You can enable mouse wheel fine adjustment with Ctrl/Command.

 ### Top Panel